workshopper/javascripting/readme.md

 # JAVASCRIPTING

-> Learn JavaScript on the command line.
+> Learn JavaScript by adventuring around in the terminal.

 ## Install with `npm`